yourbasic/func/README.md

 **Cycle graph of order 6**, *picture from [Wikipedia][wikicycle].*

-For a minimal effort implementation of this class of graphs, we can write an `edge` function and use the generic implementation `generic0` to fill in standard implementations of the other functions in the `Virtual` struct.
+For a basic implementation of this class of graphs, we can write an `edge` function and use the generic implementation `generic0` to fill in standard implementations of the other functions in the `Virtual` struct.